Jesse-0x/Jesse-0x/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My Name is Jesse, and I'm a student in New Jersey.
+My Name is Jesse, and I'm a student!

 I'm just a normal student with wired ideas and always want to help other people just like me.